mautic/mautic-community-handbook/pages/08.community-team/02.meetup-guidelines/docs.md

 These will be regional in nature and organised with support of the Community Team.

 ## Mautic Conference
-We are holding annual Mautic Conference events which bring together the international community for a formal conference.
+We hold annual Mautic Conference events which bring together the international community for a formal conference.
 Mautic Conference exists in two flavors:
 * Mautic Conference Global, which is happening online
 * Mautic Conference <Continent>, real-life, intended to move to a different continent every year.